robertu94/robertu94.github.io/learning/cpp.markdown

 1. CPPCon - the yearly C++ developers conference.
 Filled with thought provoking talks and most are on YouTube.
 2. Read llvm's `libtooling`, clang's `libC++` or Google's `abseil` source code to see clear examples of well-written C++ code.
 3. Read the C++ Standard - it's not for the feint of heart.
 The final version is behind a pay-wall, but the drafts are not.
 Read this if you want to understand some of the deeper behaviors of C++.
+4. C++Weekly - A video podcast that overviews different aspects of C++ in bite size chunks.
+5. CPP Cast - An audio podcast that covers upcoming C++ news

 # Suggestions to Learn the language